nwkoh/om/practice-set-01.md

 ## Arts and Craft Co.
 Ltd (A&C)
 A&C manufacturers soft toys for the mass market.
 With their multi-skilled labour force, A&C is able to perform different kinds of activities.
 They have a basic production line and feel that their processes could be improved as it has been affecting the overall utilisation during peak demands.
-The A&C production line consists of 3 steps:
+The A&C production line consists of 3 steps.
+Assume that the working hours are 8 hours per day.
+For each hour of work, each worker is allowed a 5 minute break.

 | Activity | Number of resources | Processing time (min/unit) |
 |-----|-----|-----|